ai-traders/ide/README.md

 ### Tests

 1. Whenever you build docker image from cookbook, **keep a separate recipe `_ide`** so that you can provision only with that recipe and test the configs.
-2. Always **test ide configs first**, in order to **fail fast**.
+You can then **test ide configs first**, in order to **fail fast**.
 Do not install anything but those 3 scripts: entrypoint.sh, ide-setup-identity.sh, ide-fix-uid-gid.sh.
  Use fake identity, verify that those files which must be copied are copied, verify that entrypoint.sh succeeds (or that it fails from a know cause, e.g.